Julia-Wagner/PipeTracker/README.md

 ## **Introduction**

 I am aware that the application is quite extensive and might seem complicated to use.
 This is due to the fact that it was created as a real-world application for a real customer.
 It is not designed to be used by just anyone, but by plumbers and employees of plumbing businesses.

+The application is shared by all users, so everyone can see, edit and delete all the stock items and delivery notes, only the basket is personal.

 In a real-world scenario, new users of the application would be trained to use the application.
 To facilitate working with the application, I added an introduction to the most important features to the dashboard.
 This way new users can get an overview of the application.